zelisinho/anypoint-examples/http-json/README.md

-# HTTP with JSON Example
+# Exposing a RESTful resource using the HTTP connector Example

-This example application illustrates how to use Mule ESB to build a simple HTTP request-response application.
-After reading this document, and creating and running the example in Mule, you should be able to leverage what you have learned to create a very simple HTTP request-response application that is able to process incoming HTTP requests containing JSON data.
+This example application illustrates how to use Mule ESB to expose a RESTful resource using the HTTP connector.
+After reading this document, creating and running the example in Mule, you should be able to leverage what you have learned to create a simple HTTP request-response application that is able to expose a RESTful resource by providing different verbs (HTTP methods) using JSON data.

 ### JSON processing